 "Oh come on, I know you are the fastest, but don't get too far ahead of yourself." said the man looking over his shoulder.
 He stopped beside Cordelia leaning over her face cocking his head.
 "You know I've been looking to have a word with you for a little while now, but I guess it is safe to assume you were tied up in something."

 "Very funny, but I am also too tied up for jokes right now."
 Cordelia said unamused.
 The man chuckled and pulled a bunch of Cordelia's blue hair into her face.
 "Sorry I just could knot help myself."

 Cordelia just stared emotionlessly at the man.
-The strongest to a swing at the man who just disappeared, reapeairing on the other side of the goddess.
+The strongest took a swing at the man who just disappeared, reapearing on the other side of the goddess.

 "Aw you're so adorable when you are all up tight" He said with another chuckle.

 "Anyway" said the man taking on a more serious tone "I do need to have a word with you, so if you seven would just give us a moment."
 He then sort of cocked his head toward the seven.
 As soon as he did so a flash of images flashed before their eyes, and everything went black.
 The seven opened their eyes a little while later and found themselves leaning back, their heads resting against the wooden platform.

 "Can someone explain to me what just happened?" asked the luckiest getting to his feet.

 "Well Cordelia must have used her crystal to somehow call for help?" said the smartest shaking his head.

 "Yeah something like that" said a familiar voice.
 The seven turned to see Cordelia sitting in a nearby tree sharpening a blade of blue-green crystal.
 She was still wearing her stuff from the ritual, but now had her teal cloak clasped around her neck.
 She had some crystal plates on her shins and forearms held on by what looked to be rope from her restraints.